SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 ##### Phrase 2:

+The basic structure is *disease/mortality* + *pollutants/contamination* + *action* + *humans*.

-This second phrase was created as the terms for chemicals below often give results for animals, and thus they are combined with words for humans.
-Certain diseases are also included in these terms for humans, because they are diseases nearly always used in the context of humans and relevant for this topic.
+This phrase was created as certain pollutants/contamination terms often give results for animals; thus they are combined with terms for humans.
+Certain diseases are also included in these terms for humans, because they are nearly always used in the context of humans and relevant for this topic.

 World Health Organization's (WHO) website was used to add specific chemicals of major public health concern <sup id="WHOchem">[11](#f11)</sup>.
 For some reason `fluoride` was not included in v2019-12; now added.
 Inadequate fluoride is not included, as the target is focused on poisoning/contamination.

 This string was simplified from v.2019-12 to remove the `NEAR/5 ("exposure" OR "residue$")` expression from the terms for chemicals of public health concern.
 The combination with terms for mortality and humans already implies exposure.
-A side-effect of this is that `lead` must be searched for as part of a phrase, due to its common use as a verb.
+A side-effect of this is that `lead` must be searched for as part of a phrase, due to its use as a verb.

-Terms for `poisoning` and `*toxicity` (covers gene/neuro/gonadotoxicity) were added to the mortality terms, as, in combination with the human terms, they are mostly used in the context of human illnesses. `fluorosis`, a disease from excess fluoride, was added.
+`"poisoning$" OR "poisoned"` and `*toxicity` (covers gene/neuro/gonadotoxicity) were added to the mortality terms, as, in combination with the human terms, they are mostly used in the context of human illnesses. `fluorosis`, a disease from excess fluoride, was added.

-The term `contamination` was used alone in v2019-12 - it is very broad.
-Contamination of food and drinking water is covered in phrase 1 - but due to the lack of terms for humans, it is hard to search more generally there without introducing noise from biology. `contamination` in phrase 2 is broader: `water contamination` and `soil contamination` (+ variants). `sanitation` is used alone in this phrase.
+The term `contamination` was used alone in v2019-12 - it is very broad. `contamination` is now limited to `water contamination` and `soil contamination` (+ variants).
+Contamination of food and drinking water is covered in phrase 1 (due to the lack of terms for humans, it is hard to search more generally there without introducing noise from biology).

 This set was not limited to action terms in v2019-12.
 Now added, same as phrase 1.